Rbgibbs13/social-network-api/README.md

 ### Description

 This is a back end API for a social network app that tracks users and their thoughts, reactions and friends.
-Some snippets of code were taken from my previous work, such as the template for this ReadMe.
+A lot of the changes I made came from referring to previous work.
+Some of the code came from previously work, but I tried to use documentation as much as I could.
+All of the controllers, routes and models were from scratch and documentation only.

 ### Table of Contents
 * [Installation](#-Installation)